 If moving and grooving isn’t your thing, try this classy establishment along Merida’s Paseo Montejo.
 Casa Chica was recently brought to the city by the same folks behind Mezcaleria and La Negrita (another famous spot you should check out as well).
 But it has an entirely different, much more stylish, modern feel than its sister bars.

 Casa Chica’s terrace and lounge are the new places to see and be seen in Merida.
 So grab a seat with friends, order cocktails (mezcal is never a bad choice … except the next morning!), and enjoy the ambiance.
 Just don’t come too early!
 Merida’s on a late schedule, so things don’t get popping until 10 pm or later.

 #8 Take a Day Trip to Celestun

 One of the best day trips from Merida is a visit to the quiet beachside town of Celestun.
-The beach here is worth a visit in its own right, especially because it is westward facing and thus one of the few places on the Yucatan where you can actually watch the sunset from the beach.
+The beach here is worth a visit in its own right, especially because it is westward facing and thus one of the few places on the Yucatan where you can watch the sunset from the beach.

 But the real highlight of any visit to Celestun is a boat tour through its lush mangroves.
-You’ll see plenty of wildlife along the way and, if you come during the first few months of the year, you’ll be treated to a visit with hundreds or even thousands of pink flamingos!
+You’ll see plenty of wildlife along the way, and if you come during the first few months of the year, you’ll be treated to a visit with hundreds or even thousands of pink flamingos!
 Book online for only $89.

 #9 Experience a Festival